LEE & LOW BOOKS

 Hannah has a degree in English from Tufts University and joined LEE & LOW in the summer of 2008.
 Hannah likes exploring the city and visiting the Cupcake Truck when it parks near the office (especially on Red Velvet days).
 Her favorite LEE & LOW books are Bird and Yum! ¡MmMm! ¡Qué rico! and she refuses to choose between them.

-Keilin Huang, Marketing & Publicity Associate
+Keilin Huang, Publicity and Events Associate